Madball: Empire, Hardcore Lives and For the Cause (2010–2019)

 In 2010, after the departure of the Ferret Records owners from the label, Madball followed them to their new and present label Good Fight Music.
 In February 2010 Madball signed a deal with Nuclear Blast for the European release of their new studio album, Empire, produced by Erik Rutan.
 Jay Weinberg, son of E Street Band and Max Weinberg 7 drummer Max Weinberg, joined Madball for the album and for touring.

-Madball then dismissed Weinberg in September 2010, citing personality conflicts.
+The album sold 1,500 copies in its first week and debuted at No.15 on the US Heatseekers Charts.
+Overall it was met with mixed reception.
+The group took part in the Rebellion Tour.
+After the tour, Madball then dismissed Weinberg in September 2010, citing personality conflicts.
 Weinberg said that he had already quit the group by that time, due to lifestyle issues.
-Born From Pain drummer Igor Wouters replaced Weinberg for live performances.
+Born From Pain drummer Igor Wouters replaced Weinberg for live performances including a Canadian tour in September with Comeback Kid and the New York united co headlining tour with Sick of it All.
+Mike Justian joined the band taking over as their official drummer in 2011.
+March of that year seen the band tour Europe.